 This breed is an American Classic that has a deep, rich red color over most of its body.
-They have a bright white tail that have a soft, red bar across them and their flight feathers are white too.
+They have a bright white tail that has a soft, red bar across them and their flight feathers are white too.
 Their wattles are red and the beard is black.
 The legs and toes are pink.
-The Bourbon Red turkey has a heavy breast and rich flavored meat.
-This breed also has the ability to mate naturally.
+The Bourbon Red turkey has a heavy breast and richly flavored meat.
+This breed also can mate naturally.

 Live Poult Guarantee

 We guarantee your ordered number of birds arrive healthy and true to breed.
 Please contact us immediately should any losses or variances to your order occur, this guarantee is only for the safe and live delivery of your poultry.
 Any loss must be reported to Chickens for Backyards within 3 days of receipt for any adjustment to be made.
 Reshipments are subject to availability and minimum shipping requirements.
 If eligible, we will reship only once.
 Reimbursements are limited to the cost of the birds and will not include shipping charges.